Berlin Promotion Agency

 Berlin Promotion Agency GmbH & Co.KG (BPA) is a German provider of direct marketing, experiential marketing and event support services.
-Founded in early 2007 by a group of students around Nissène Krifa (CEO) and Felix Schaal (Chief Operating Officer), the company now employs 4,500 members of staff in Germany and runs branch offices in Berlin and Hamburg.
+Founded in early 2007 by a group of students around Nissène Krifa (CEO) and Felix Charif Schaal (Chief Operating Officer), the company now employs 4,500 members of staff in Germany and runs branch offices in Berlin and Hamburg.

 BPA manages campaigns for international clients in Germany and to date the company has worked with clients from more than 13 countries in Europe, the Middle East, the US and Central Asia.
 It is also a major supplier of Event Marketing Solutions.
 The portfolio of the company includes projects for 20th Century Fox, BlackBerry, Fitness First, Lenovo, the UEFA, Adidas and Telefónica Germany.

 History

 The company was founded in 2006 as a non-commercial project by students from the Hochschule für Technik und Wirtschaft and the former elite university Freie Universität Berlin.
 In 2007 the Berlin Promotion Agency was initially registered as a legal entity and was later turned into a Gesellschaft mit beschränkter Haftung when its original founders took charge again.
 This was followed by continuous national expansion as more students were encouraged to get involved and play a part in the business.
 At the end of October 2009, the company had established offices in Berlin and Hamburg with more than 7,500 staff members working in the fields of marketing, mystery check and event support.

 In October 2010 the Berlin Promotion Agency joined a programme by the Hochschule für Technik und Wirtschaft which enables students to gain practical work experience via a co-operative education programme on-the-job.

+Since 2016, the company has specialised in sustainable exhibition stand solutions offered under the “Stand Builders Berlin” brand.

+At the beginning of 2025, the company name was officially changed to Modulare Event GmbH.